Max Steel: Max Steel: Bio Crisis

 Max has to investigate a contaminated jungle, and travels from outer space to the center of the earth in his quest to unveil this mystery.
 At the beginning of the story, it is mentioned that the last battle against Extroyer has permanently crippled the Adrenalink system, forcing Max to go back to an updated version of Going Turbo!, (A complete explanation of this new energy system appears in Turbo Missions Episode 12: Relaunch).
-In this movie, a new enemy, the nefarious Doctor Grigor Rendel makes his first presentation.
+In this film, a new enemy, the nefarious Doctor Grigor Rendel makes his first presentation.
 It is revealed that Iago has been working for him from the beginning, secretly stealing technology from Eclipse.
 Rendel has constructed an android named Cytro, whose prime directive is to help him in his plans to take control of the contaminated jungle and destroy Max in the process.
 Accidentally, the programming of Cytro is scrambled and for a couple of hours thinks he must protect Max instead of fighting him.
 However, he is aware of the malfunction, and constantly mentions how much time is left until he is "authorized" again to kill Max.
 Thanks to the information retrieved by Iago, Dr. Rendel locates Elementor immediately after the battle in Dark Rival, taking advantage of his unconsciousness, taking him prisoner, to perform new experiments to repower him.
 In an effort to synthesize Morphosos Crystals, Dr. Rendel uses fragments recovered from Extroyer's body, partially contaminated with Troy Winter's DNA.
 As a result, it creates an Extroyer clone.
 Taking his opportunity while Max is busy fighting the Fire Elementor, the clone absorbs the comet fragment into his body and becomes a giant monster.
 Despite the fact that he is currently in "evil mode", Cytro makes one last supreme effort to stop him and reverts the effect of the crystals, causing an explosion that reduces both to smithereens.
 Rendel is arrested, as Max finds Cytro's memory core and gets Berto to rebuild him.